Read the full story here Web Link posted Tuesday, March 6, 2018, 2:14 PM

 The information that was shared is 100% accurate.
 They hired a private investigator and what he found was a civil case that was supposed to have been expunged.
 ERASED, SEALED!
 Money can buy you a lot of things, I guess.
 Was it responsible for the parents to go around digging for garbage on this man?
 He poured his heart and soul for this program, got the team out of financial ruin, and was loved by the entire administration and community (save one).

-IF there are any petty repercussions, it solely falls on the shoulders of the parents [removed].
-It's so easy to sweep this situation under the rug and say better luck this year, when a human being's name was tarnished for something that happened 25 years ago AND those that took him to court....They wrote a letter on his behalf.
-So before you go making the "responsible parents" out to be the good guys, maybe you should find out the facts.
-You have NO idea what's best for the community. how do you think [removed] going to feel NEXT SEASON if they have a new coach and every player on the team resents [removed ] for what [removed parents did?
+IF there are any petty repercussions, it solely falls on the shoulders of the parents of the daughters on this team.
+It’s so easy to sweep this situation under the rug and say better luck this year, when a human being’s name was tarnished for something that happened 25 years ago AND those that took him to court….They wrote a letter on his behalf.
+So before you go making the “responsible parents” out to be the good guys, maybe you should find out the facts.
+You have NO idea what’s best for the community. how do you think these two kids are going to feel NEXT SEASON if they have a new coach and every player on the team resents them for what their parents did?

-[Removed] That's not Coach Al's MO.
-They didn't like him because he would pull [removed] for not playing hard (probably when [removed] got tired and didn't ask for a sub), and sit [removed].
-That's called holding players accountable.
+What gets me is that their daughters had FREE reign in that program.
+Both were starters, both got a lot of minutes, and both were never yelled at.
+That’s not Coach Al’s MO.
+They didn’t like him because he would pull them for not playing hard (probably when they got tired and didn’t ask for a sub), and sit them.
+That’s called holding players accountable.
 Unfortunately, we live in a society where there is NO accountability and when adults try, this is what happens.

 The parents from the team need to "take one for the team" and confront these two individuals head on.
 Give them the chance to correct, apologize, and make amends or face societal consequences.